DoganM95/CP2077-Modding-Guide/README.md

       }
       // ...
       ```
+    - `Items` is the package, see line 1: `package Items`
+    - `HandgunPossibleScopesList` is the object, that contains the scopes, which can be attached, see line: 618
+    - `itemPartList` is the array, containing the actual strings, which define the scopes, see line: 628

-  - Create the file `./r6/tweaks/HandgunScopes.yaml`, the name can be anything, but should make sense
+  - To mod this, create the file `./r6/tweaks/HandgunScopes.yaml`, the name can be anything, but should make sense
   - Put the following content in it:
     ```yaml
     Items.HandgunPossibleScopesList: